Early voting starts Tuesday for Heights runoff election

 Nash and Aycock will square off in the runoff as well.

-Polls will be open from 8 a.m. to 5 p.m.
-Tuesday through Friday next week, and 8 a.m. to 5 p.m.
-Monday, June 5.
+Polls will be open for early voting from 8 a.m. to 5 p.m.
+Tuesday through Friday this week, and 8 a.m. to 5 p.m. on Monday, June 5.

 The polls will be open for extended hours on the final day of early voting, Tuesday, June 6.
-Voting will be accommodated from 7 a.m. to 7 p.m.
+Voting will be take place from 7 a.m. to 7 p.m.

 On Election Day, Saturday, June 10, polls will be open 7 a.m. to 7 p.m.

-The Harker Heights Recreation Center is at 307 Miller’s Crossing, across from City Hall.
+The only voting location for early voting and Election Day is Harker Heights Recreation Center, 307 Miller’s Crossing, across from City Hall.

 (0) comments